 - Although Zyrtec is unlikely to make you drowsy, some people are susceptible to this effect, especially if they are taking dosages at the upper end of the recommended dosage range.
 Do not drive or operate machinery if Zyrtec makes you drowsy.
 Alcohol and other sedative-like drugs may cause additional reductions in alertness if used with Zyrtec.

 - Seek urgent medical advice if you have hives and develop swelling of the face, throat, or tongue, dizziness, drooling, difficulty speaking, or shortness of breath.

 - Zyrtec is not a substitute for epinephrine which is used for the treatment of severe allergies and anaphylaxis.

-- Zyrtec is available as tablets, chewable tablets, and a suspension for adults and children who have difficulty swallowing tablets.
+- Zyrtec is available as a tablet, chewable tablet, or a suspension for adults or children who have difficulty swallowing tablets.

 - See your doctor if your mild allergy symptoms have not improved after three days of treatment with Zyrtec, or if your hives persist for more than six weeks despite taking Zyrtec.